Opportunities for Spring Scholars

 Studying abroad has many advantages and Tulane recognizes the benefits of international exchange.
 Studying in a different culture broadens your perspective, can help frame your interests, and expands your network of contacts.
 The benefits of study abroad can have a lasting and positive impact on the remainder of your university career and beyond.
 The perspectives shared between classmates from many different cultures and backgrounds shape conversations in ways that would never occur in a homogenous classroom setting.

-Tulane has established agreements with four American institutions in Europe.
+Tulane has established agreements with five American institutions worldwide.
 Each is US-accredited, and the instruction is offered in English.
-If you choose to participate in this program, during your fall semester you would register as a full-time student and pay that university’s tuition and fees.
+If you choose to participate in this program, You would register as a full-time student at your selected institution and pay that university’s tuition and fees during the fall semester.
 Housing and class registration will be handled through the abroad institutions.
 Spring Scholars in the abroad programs can develop bonds as a Tulane cohort which can lead to an established network of friends before arriving at Tulane in the fall.

 *Housing at John Cabot University in Rome is limited and is assigned based on when the enrollment and housing deposits are received by John Cabot.